Julien Bryan: World War II

 Bryan is credited as the only foreign journalist in Warsaw at that time.
 Through Polish Radio he also made an appeal to the American president Franklin Delano Roosevelt to help civilians targeted by enemy bombers.
 During his stay in Warsaw he lived in the abandoned Consulate of the United States.

 He left Warsaw on September 21 after Germans declared a cease-fire to allow citizens of neutral countries to depart by train through East Prussia.
-In Königsberg fearing confiscation of his material he decided to smuggle out his already developed films.
-He managed to hide some of his films in souvenir gas mask containers collected by fellow traveler from US, and by one account he hid some movies by wrapping them around his torso.
+In Königsberg, fearing confiscation of his material, he decided to smuggle out his already developed films.
+He managed to hide some of his films in souvenir gas mask containers collected by a fellow traveler from the US, and by one account he hid some movies by wrapping them around his torso.

 After arriving in New York in the fall of 1939 Bryan published some of his photographs.
 Life magazine printed 15 of his images in the October 23 issue and Look Magazine published another 26 in the December 5 issue.
 Bryan produced in 1940 as a short documentary film Siege, released by RKO Radio Pictures. and wrote a book with the same title.
 The film was nominated for an Academy Award the following year for Best Short Subject, One-reel.
-Although film Siege is only 10 minutes long, Julien Bryan presented Franklin Delano Roosevelt his 80 minutes long film from fighting Warsaw.
+Although the film Siege is only 10 minutes long, Julien Bryan presented Franklin Delano Roosevelt his 80 minute long film from fighting Warsaw.

 In 1940 Bryan was hired by the Office of the Coordinator of Inter-American Affairs (OCIAA) to make a series of 23 educational movies on Latin American culture and customs.
 Afterwards State Department hired him to create another five movies about the US.